-Remember, you’ll always do your best work, have the most fun, and enjoy the most success when you’re motivated and energized.
+Remember, you’ll always do your most important work, have the most fun and enjoy the most success when you’re motivated and energized.

-Tasks that leave you dissatisfied absorb a disproportionately large amount of energy – because you will need to dig a lot deeper to get things done.
+Tasks that leave you dissatisfied absorb a disproportionately large amount of energy.
+You need to dig a lot deeper to get things done.

-What’s more, you’re more likely to procrastinate and squander your time.
+What’s more, you’re more likely to procrastinate and waste time.
 You probably won’t do your best work.
-And you’ll feel more drained at the end of the day too.
+You’ll feel more drained at the end of the day, too.

-So for a better performing year, you’ll need to proactively double-down on the things that bring you joy and success.
-And swap out things that flopped and left you dissatisfied.
+So for a better-performing year, you’ll need to proactively pay attention to the things that bring you joy and success.
+Swap out things that flopped and left you dissatisfied and full of anxiety.

-It’s a super simple formula that lays the foundations for your best year yet.
+It’s a simple formula that lays the foundation for your best year yet.